 It is incomplete.
 In particular, it does NOT:

 - process styles, except grabbing class names from CSS,

 - process XML or any derivative beyond those noted above,

 - process any version of WhatWG HTML except that from early July 2020;

 - behave in an even vaguely secure manner: its parser is holier than the famous cow, &

 - HTML Tidy can convert between HTML and XHTML, but checks few attributes and spots no broken links;

-- Linkchecker takes orders of magnitude longer to scan a large site, and forgets to mention many broken links found by SSC;
+- Linkchecker takes orders of magnitude longer to scan a large site, and can forget to mention many broken links;

 Read more about SSC: